-Step 4 - Calculate emissions.
-Using Equation 4-2, the appropriate EFs, and time (hr/yr) at each flow rate calculated in Step 3, determine the emissions from each procedure.
+Step 5 - Calculate emissions for each fuel flow range.
+Using the appropriate EFs, time (hr/yr) at each flow rate calculated in Step 3, and the average fuel flow rates calculated in step 4, determine the emissions from each fuel flow range.
+Utilizing the right half of Equation 4-3, this calculation is performed as follows: